Dion: Distributed Orthonormalized Updates: Update Rules for Non-Matrix Parameters

-These normalization and scaling guidelines suggest that the common practice of using a single Adam learning rate for all parameters is highly suboptimal.
-Looking at merely the embedding and unembedding layers of a typical LLM, their ideal RMS update magnitudes differ by a factor of $\sqrt{d_\text{model}}$.
-This factor can exceed 100 for a large model!
-The learning rate must then be made smaller in order to tolerate this mismatch, leading to slower convergence.
-We speculate that the practice of weight-tying the embedding and unembedding layers is likely also detrimental, although it could help compensate for the difference in ideal learning rates.
+Adam \citep{kingma2014adam} and AdamW \citep{loshchilov2018decoupled} are widely used for scalar parameters.
+However, Adam requires a separately tuned learning rate, breaking the goal of a single transferable schedule.
+By contrast, Lion \citep{chen2023symbolic}, which uses sign-based updates, guarantees a constant RMS norm of one.
+Combined with the scale factors in \autoref{tab:scaling-factors}, this allows Dion and Lion to share a single base learning rate across all parameters.
+Empirically, Dion+Lion outperforms Dion+Adam (see \autoref{fig:unembedding-scale}) and requires no extra tuning.

-Indeed, we observe that the NanoGPT speedrun by \cite{modded_nanogpt_2024} uses untied weights and a much higher learning rate for embedding parameters than unembedding, with learning rates manually tuned for each model size.
-The learning rate ratio does not exactly match $\sqrt{d_\text{model}}$, but falls roughly within an order of magnitude.
-As a further caveat, the NanoGPT speedrun uses Adam to optimize these parameters, which does not guarantee a constant RMS norm.
+These results highlight the shortcomings of the common practice of using one Adam learning rate for all parameters.
+Embedding and unembedding layers alone differ in ideal update magnitudes by a factor of $\sqrt{d_\text{model}}$, often exceeding $100$ in large models.
+A single Adam learning rate must compromise between them, slowing convergence.
+Weight-tying the embedding and unembedding layers may partially mask this mismatch but is likely detrimental overall.